Authenticate email with DKIM

 To add a digital signature to outgoing mail, you generate a domain key that Google Apps uses to create signed mail headers that are unique to your domain.
 You add the public key to the Domain Name System (DNS) records for your domain.
 Recipients can then verify the source of a mail message by retrieving your public key and using it to confirm your signature.

-For enhanced security, the generated domain key is now 2048 bits.
 If you have a previously-generated 1024-bit domain key, it will not be affected by this change.